Here’s What We Know About The Colorado STEM School Shooting So Far

 The Motive

-As of this writing, authorities are not revealing anything in the way of a motive.
+As of this writing, authorities are not revealing anything in the way of a potential motive behind the tragedy.

-According to this Inquisitr report, Erickson’s social media presence reveals next to nothing that suggests he was planning any violence, save for one photo of him atop a school building.
+According to reports from The Inquisitr, Erickson’s social media presence reveals next to nothing which suggests that he was planning any violence — save for one photo of him atop a school building.
 That photo was not captioned, but had been made his profile picture at one point.
-His hobbies apparently including paintball and video games, and he appears to have been a fan of the television show The Walking Dead, and his favorite football team appears to be the Denver Broncos.
+His hobbies apparently include paintball and video games, and he appears to have been a fan of the television show The Walking Dead.
+His favorite football team appears to be the Denver Broncos.

 Devon Erickson lives with his parents in Highland Ranch, Colorado, and is a student at the STEM School Highlands Ranch.
 He and another suspect were arrested after 1 student was killed and 7 others were wounded, the Douglas County Sheriff's Office says: https://t.co/mKDqniXbbs pic.twitter.com/yWQ7ffuHiV